danielmesquitta/code_to_txt/README.md

 ## Features

-Convert entire codebases to a single text file with customizable separators.
+- Convert entire codebases to a single text file with customizable separators;
-Ignore specified files and directories to tailor the output to your needs.
+- Ignore specified files and directories to tailor the output to your needs;
-Command-line interface for easy integration into automation scripts.
+- Command-line interface for easy integration into automation scripts.

 ## Installation